kawashinji/atlassian-connect-express/README.md

     },

     // If your app supports multiple baseUrls,
-    // additional baseUrls can be adedd here so that it can be used to
+    // additional baseUrls can be added here so that it can be used to
     // verify the `audience` claim during installation lifecycle callback.
     "allowedBaseUrls" : [
       "https://other-domain.herokuapp.com"